 If by any chance, you still can’t connect to Elite Dangerous, you probably use a faulty VPN.
-If you tried the above-mentioned workarounds and optimized your VPN settings and it still won’t connect, it’s probably time to switch to a different software.
+If you tried the above-mentioned workarounds and optimized your VPN settings and it still won’t connect, it’s probably time to switch to different software.

 All things considered, if you’re trying to play Elite Dangerous behind a VPN and it doesn’t seem to work, we’ve got you covered.

 More often than not, these issues tend to go away by themselves after a while.